sydeYT/CIPHtool/README.md

-# 🛠️ CIPHtool
+# CIPHtool

-> my old batch tool from way back. retro vibes, secret menus, and random cool stuff.
+> my old batch tool from way back. random cool stuff.

 CIPHtool is a multitool i made for fun. built completely in batch, no fancies. just .bat. it has a nice-looking menu, secret features, and a bit of that fake hacker flair.